maikenp/inf9380_ansible/README.md

 - SLURM_ACCOUNTING_DB_PASS

 - mariadb password

 - slurm_submitters

    - if slurmdbd is set up, give a list of users that are allowed to submit to slurm.
-In the example defaults/main.yml only one submitter is added, just add another item in the list if needed

-- install_local
-  - Install using pre-built local rpms or using the EPEL repo.
-  - Allowed values are yes or no

 - os_v
   - OS version
   - Allowed values are el7 or el8